Setting up Controls

 You now have a working budget and a way to control your spending to have the best chance of meeting your financial goals.
 You are going to need to spend time each month using your budget form to check your progress.
 If you are using the envelope system then monitoring is very easy, all you have to do is look at the envelopes.
 Are the right amounts in each, did you rob from one envelope to feed another?
 If not then great, but if you did then you will need to rework your budget to get back on track.

 If you are using the bank account system then you can use the paper budget to check your spending.
 Just total up your spending by category, like you did when you kept your receipts, and fill in the Actual Spending column on your budget.
 List your income for the month at the bottom and then total up your spending.
 Or you can use one of the many websites or mobile apps that are designed to help consumers budget.
 The one I use is Mint and it is a free website with a mobile application.
 I can enter my budget and it can capture my banking transactions automatically, and I can enter my cash spending to categorize that as well.
 It will then compare my spending to my budget and it will alert me when I overspend a category, by text or email.
 This program does not have access to my money, just my transactions, so there is little risk there.
-Learnvest will help your organize your investments with your budget.
-However, if you do not trust the internet but still want to do it on the computer then there are also desktop budgeting program like Intuit’s Quicken which do the same thing without your information floating out around the world-wide-web.
+Learnvest will help you organize your investments with your budget.
+However, if you do not trust the internet but still want to do it on the computer then there are also desktop budgeting program like Intuit’s Quicken which does the same thing without your information floating out around the world-wide-web.

 The best thing you can do for your sanity during this period is expect to fail.
 The first three months are the toughest as you get used to your new spending limits.
 You will overspend and you will rework, just don’t give up.
 If you spent 100 more on food then you were supposed to then spend 100 less the next.
 If you find the amount allotted for food was too little then change the spending in other categories to free up the money to raise that amount, just don’t give up.
 It will get easier with time as your new habits form and become second nature.